revng/revng/share/doc/revng/user-manual/tutorial/model-from-scratch.md

 DefaultABI: SystemV_x86_64
 ```

+::: tip

+    You can check out the [model reference](../../reference/model.md) to see what each field exactly means.

 Then, we need to describe how to load the program.
-Let's pretend we want to load this code at address `0x400000`:
+Let's pretend we want to load this code at address `0x400000`.
+We can do this by introducing a new [`Segment`](../../references/model.md#segment):

 ```yaml title="model.yml"
 Segments: